alidtx/multivendor-ecommerce/README.md

     -> php artisan migrate:fresh
  6. Run seeder command
    -> php artisan db:seed --class=DatabaseSeeder
+ 7. To listen the queue, run.
+    ->php artisan  queue:listen
- 7. To generate all ordered invoice, run custom command.
+ 8. To generate all ordered invoice, run custom command.
     -> php artisan invoice:generate

+## All the queue listener and job effect you will find in the laravel log file.I did it to save time.

 ## Find out the **postman**  collection to check endpoint that in the zipfile in the email.